DroneCAN

 DroneCAN operates over a CAN network.
 DroneCAN hardware should be connected as described in CAN > Wiring.

-# Node ID
+Node ID Allocation

 Every DroneCAN device must be configured with a node id that is unique on the vehicle.

-Most devices support dynamic node allocation (DNA) which allows PX4 to automatically configure the node ID of each detected peripheral on system startup.
+Most devices support Dynamic Node Allocation (DNA), which allows PX4 to automatically configure the node ID of each detected peripheral on system startup.
 Consult the manufacturer documentation for details on whether your device supports DNA and how to enable it.
 Many devices will automatically switch to DNA if the node id is set to 0.
 PX4 will enable the built in allocation server if the UAVCAN_ENABLE parameter is > 1 (set to 2 or 3).

 Some devices don't support DNA.
 Additionally, in certain mission-critical scenarios, you might prefer to manually configure node IDs beforehand instead of relying on the dynamic allocation server.
 If you wish to disable the DNA completely, set UAVCAN_ENABLE to 1 and manually set each node ID to a unique value.
 If the DNA is still running and certain devices need to be manually configured, give these devices a value greater than the total number of DroneCAN devices to avoid clashes.